phil294/AHK_X11/README.md

 - #WinActivateForce
 ```

+## Caveats

+### Focus stealing prevention

+`MsgBox` (which currently only accepts 0 or 1 arguments) should always work fine, but some Linux distros apply some form of focus stealing prevention.
+If you have enabled that, it is very likely that those msgbox popups will be created hidden behind all other open windows.
+This is even more problematic because popups do not appear in the task bar, so they are essentially invisible.
+(Only?) solution: Disable focus stealing prevention.

 ## Performance

 Not yet explicitly tuned for performance, but by design and choice of technology, it should run reasonably fast.
 Most recent tests yielded 0.03 ms for parsing one instruction line (this happens once at startup).
 Execution speed even is at least x100 faster than that.